k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

-# Fabric TDM Library
+# TDM Library

-The TDM Library has all the utilities required for implementing a TDM project and for running TDM execution processes.
+The TDM Library includes all the utilities required to implement a TDM project and run TDM execution processes.
 It holds the following:

 - [Shared Objects](#tdm-library---shared-objects)
 - [TDM MTables](#tdm-library---MTables)